 - An Annual Financial Report (AFR).

-In addition, the LEA will be expected to present their pathway plan (developed with the support of CDE staff) to the State Board of Education prior to any end-of-clock statutory deadlines, if the school or LEA remains on the Accountability Clock.
+In addition, the LEA will be expected to present their pathway plan that was developed with the support of CDE staff to the State Board of Education prior to any end-of-clock statutory deadlines, if the school or LEA remains on the Accountability Clock.
+LEAs using grant funds for implementation activities will be required to comply with all progress monitoring requirements requested by CDE staff and the state board.

 - School leader will participate on the LEA “team” in all grant activities